 Mount, Robert, 1975.
 The Reptiles and Amphibians of Alabama.
 The University of Alabama Press, Tuscaloosa, AL.

-AUTHOR: Michael Bloxom, Wildlife Biologist, Alabama Division of Wildlife and Freshwater Fisheries
+Michael Bloxom, Wildlife Biologist, Alabama Division of Wildlife and Freshwater Fisheries